Manchester, New Hampshire Water Quality at a Glance

 Manchester – New Hampshire – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city

-Manchester Water Works provides essential water services to approximately 180,000 residents across Manchester, New Hampshire and portions of Auburn, Bedford, Derry, Goffstown, Hooksett, and Londonderry.
+Manchester Water Works provides essential water services to approximately 160,000 residents across Manchester, New Hampshire and portions of Auburn, Bedford, Derry, Goffstown, Hooksett, Londonderry, Salem, Windham, Hampstead, Atkinson, and Plaistow.
 Established in 1874, the system maintains over 500 miles of water distribution lines, multiple treatment facilities, and advanced infrastructure that delivers an average of 17 million gallons of drinking water daily to New Hampshire’s largest city and surrounding communities.

 Manchester sources its drinking water primarily from Lake Massabesic, a 2,560-acre reservoir covering parts of Manchester and Auburn that has served as the region’s water supply for over 150 years.
-The lake water is treated at Manchester’s Water Treatment Plant, completed in 1974 and significantly upgraded in 2006, with a maximum capacity of 50 million gallons per day.
-In 2023, Manchester added a new water source with the completion of the $40 million Merrimack River Treatment Facility, featuring advanced radial collector well technology and providing up to 7.2 million gallons per day of additional capacity.
+The lake water is treated at Manchester’s Water Treatment Plant, completed in 1974 and significantly upgraded from 2003 to 2006, with a maximum capacity of 50 million gallons per day.
+In August 2023, Manchester activated a new water source with the completion of the Merrimack River Treatment Facility in Hooksett, featuring advanced radial collector well technology and providing up to 7.2 million gallons per day of additional capacity.
 Manchester’s water consistently meets all federal and state quality standards, though the utility faces ongoing challenges with infrastructure modernization, emerging contaminants like PFAS, and meeting growing regional demand.

 Manchester Water Quality: Current Status (2024-2025)